Brian Klaas: Career

 After completing his DPhil, he was a Fellow in Comparative Politics at the London School of Economics.
 In 2010, he was policy director and deputy campaign manager for Mark Dayton's successful bid for governor of Minnesota in 2010.

 Klaas has been a frequent commentator in the media on US foreign policy and democratization.
 His articles have been published in The New York Times in 2015, The Financial Times, Foreign Affairs in 2016, Foreign Policy, the Los Angeles Times in 2017, and The Guardian in 2016, He appears regularly on MSNBC, CNBC, BBC, CNN and other outlets.

-Klaas has been an associate professor in global politics at University College London since 2020.
+Klaas is a professor in global politics at University College London.